Nathaniel Whitaker, letter, to Moses Peck, 1764 October 23

 design have leaned to judge more according to Truth.
 I dare to

-Mr. Wheelock, that uprightness, Integrity, Caution, and
+say this for Mr. Wheelock, that uprightness, Integrity, Caution, and single

 ness of Eye to the grand point, free of selfish Motives from worldly Gain